zaidallam/Decentraballot/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Getting Started

-Getting started is easy.
-Simply download the repository and run `npm i` in both the `/client` and `/blockchain` directories.
-Then, open two separate terminals.
-In the second terminal, navigate to the blockchain directory and run `truffle migrate`.
-Once that has completed, run `truffle deploy` and keep note of the Decentraballot contract deployment address.
-Finally, run `truffle develop`.
-In the first terminal, navigate to the client directory.
-Before running `npm run dev` or `npm run build`, navigate to `./constants.js` and add the address of your instance of the Decentraballot contract.
-Finally, once all the above steps have been compeleted, launch your browser and open localhost:3000.
-You should be all set!

 ## Prerequisites

 This project requires you to have Node.js and npm installed on your system.